4TUResearchData-Carpentries/workshop_notes/Lesson2.md

 The comments after each line are annotations on whether a command/option appears for the first time (**new**) or is a **known action**.
 Else, the annotation recalls why we typed that certain command, for example to **observe** the state of the play (typically before a certain change) or to **verify** the results of a change.
-**routine** commands are the typical commit ssequence learned in Lesson 1.
+**Git routine** commands are the typical commit ssequence learned in Lesson 1.

 The original list of commands is available at this commit [as displayed by GitHub](https://github.com/4TUResearchData-Carpentries/workshop_notes/blob/056617efa8abb7d79ffb3e85b3ac8dbbcaed50e6/Lesson2.md).